google-site-verification=TrBIy1aitp5MJozlpTVnqor2pnXR-8-VC7FT_Vf5onY

 Tips for How to Use a Thermometer

-We all may be a little resistant to this but always read the instructions!
+We may all be a little resistant to this, but always read the instructions!
 How you use your thermometer will depend on what kind you have in your medicine cabinet.
 Here are some general guidelines for use by type.

 Rectal Thermometers